xPaw/SteamID.php/README.md

 [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/SteamID),
 or used in many other functions.

-SteamID.php requires [GMP module](http://php.net/manual/en/book.gmp.php) to be
-installed to perform operations on unsigned 64-bit integers.
+SteamID.php requires PHP version to be 5.4 or higher, and [GMP module](http://php.net/manual/en/book.gmp.php) to be installed to perform operations on unsigned 64-bit integers.

 ## Brief overview